PyCAR *pre-registered attendees only

 Melissa Lewis is a data reporter for Reveal from The Center for Investigative Reporting.
 Prior to joining Reveal, she was a data editor at The Oregonian, a data engineer at Simple and a data analyst at Periscopic.
 She is an organizer for PyLadies Portland and the Portland chapter of the Asian American Journalists Association. @iff_or

-Tom Meagher is the managing editor for digital and data at The Marshall Project, where he leads a team of designers, developers, visual journalists and reporters covering the criminal justice system.
-He's part of the team behind Klaxon, an open-source tool for monitoring websites.
-A veteran reporter and editor, he previously led an interactive team for the Digital First Media newspaper chain and was the data editor at the Newark Star-Ledger. @ultracasual
+Tom Meagher is the managing editor for digital and data at The Marshall Project, where he leads a team of designers, developers, visual journalists and data reporters covering the criminal justice system.
+A veteran reporter and editor, he's part of the team behind Klaxon, an open-source reporting tool for monitoring websites. @ultracasual

 Roberto is a data journalist at the Canadian Broadcast Corporation and a NICARian for life. @robroc

-Elaine is a Switcher-Director for CBC News where she uses code to automate TV broadcasts.
-Previously, she was a Pipeline TD for an animation studio in Toronto where she wrote Python scripts to build in-house tools.
-At one point, she was a Multimedia Producer for cbcnews.ca where she built interactive content for cbcnews.ca She can be reached at @elthenerd
+Elaine is a Switcher-Director at the Canadian Broadcasting Corporation where she uses code to automate TV broadcasts.
+Previously, she was a Technical Director for an animation studio in Toronto where she wrote Python scripts to build in-house tools and she was a Multimedia Producer where she built interactive content for cbcnews.ca.
+When not coding, she organizes PyCon Canada, csvconf and PyLadies Toronto.
+She can be reached at @elthenerd

 No tipsheets have yet been uploaded for this event.